Kelty Galactic 30 Review

 It's important to note that Galactic's main warmth advantage could also become its greatest disadvantage.
 By nature, down looses nearly all of its capabilities to insulate when it becomes saturated with water.
 Although rare for this to happen, it is one potential drawback to down insulation.
 That being said, the manufacturer uses a high-performance down, called DriDown, to insulate this bag.
 The DriDown product is 100 percent down plumes that are treated with a spray-on polymer, which helps the down resist water, maintain loft and dry faster than normal, untreated down.

-has minimal natural padding.
+Given its thinner design, the Galactic has minimal natural padding.
 Therefore, sleeping right on the ground with this bag most likely isn't your best option.
 However, when combined with an RV bed or sleeping pad, this bag's down design creates an incredibly cozy sleep system.
 When compared to synthetic insulation, we found the Galactic's down system offers a more pleasant feel.
 Down is softer, cozier, and tends to encapsulate the shape of individual body types more easily.

-One drawback we discovered is the bag's overall width of 32 inches.
+One minor drawback we discovered is the bag's overall width of 34 inches.
 Many of the bags we tested have this same width.
 However, given the fact that down is much lighter, we feel the manufacturer could have made the bag a little wider without adding much weight or volume.
 Many of our testers felt a wider Galactic would simply offer a nicer, all-encompassing, luxurious fit.

 We've already hinted at the fact that there's isn't much to this bag in terms of features.
 It offers a very simple, lightweight design.
 There is an ample, full-length draft tube, which effectively blocks cold air from entering through the zipper.
 The Galactic also has a drawstring opening, which allows users to cinch the top of the bag tightly around their shoulders and necks.